SignatureBeef/TShock.Plugins.Net6Migrator/README.md

  - Test more [TShock plugins](https://github.com/Pryaxis/Plugins)
  - TShock & TSAPI on nuget - for easier automation of redirections
  - SQLite - upgrade/replace old incompatible connection strings

+NOTE: DO NOT EXPECT MANY PLUGINS TO WORK - THIS IS THE FIRST REVISION